 - Step 1: Make Your Medical Visits More Productive

-There are a number of resources available to help you ask the right questions about asthma management and treatment next time you see your healthcare provider.
+There are a number of resources available to help you ask the right questions about asthma management and treatment the next time you see your healthcare provider.

 - Step 2: Create an Asthma Management Plan